rhagan21/rhagan21/README.md

 - Taking care of my menagerie of pets (2 dogs, 1 cat and 3 rats!)
 - Attending way too many book club meetings
 - Tending to my garden and backyard orchard
-- Making arts and crafts
+- Making and appreciating arts and crafts - I especially love fiber art and outsider or folk art!
 - Spending quality time with my wife Kate, and my family and friends.